 Brown's Classifications

 Brown et al. 4 published a modified classification system in 2000 to help guide treatment.
+It describes maxillary defects well both vertically and horizontally.

 - Type I: maxillectomy not causing oronasal fistula